April 22, 2018

 So we tried something new.
 We broadcast the worship service from my living room on the church’s Facebook page.
 With only a couple of small changes from what would have been the order of worship at First United Methodist Church, my husband played the piano for all the hymns.
 We even had an Offering! – inviting people to contribute via the church PayPal account.

+We are in the second week of “Getting Our ACTS Together” during Eastertide.
 For the first three Sundays after Easter, our readings in Acts depend on the story of the crippled man healed at the Beautiful Gate.
 Each reading refers back to this miraculous healing story, but never includes it.
 It’s a story full of amazement, astonishment, and wonder.
 And yet, amazing as it is, the healing isn’t what’s important here.
-Continue reading →
+Continue reading